ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

         - The people you’re targeting
         - Ie I’m building a finance tool for SaaS companies to automate payroll with no full-time Finance staff within the United States
         - you must do one thing really, really well.
 Otherwise, what are you doing?

+        How to focus?
+        - People who have the largest sproblem and have the most likely motivation to pay to have the problem go away,
+        - If no one will pay it is a sign that the value you're providing does not exceed

+        Priority of Problmen Pain:

+    Example 1:
+    A Student
+    1) Priority 1:
+    2) Priority 2:
+    3) Priority 1:
+    4) Priority 2:
+    5) Priority 1:

+    Signs you're product and company are not ready for prime time:
+    - You can't articulate the problem
+    - You don't understand the market

+    - An exercise in segmentation:
+    What are the unique attributes of your potential customer base?
+    Thius is an area where people get extremely wrong.
+    - They say...everyone need theirs product.

     - Signal vs Noise
         - Signals tell you positive and negatives things about the information you need on what you're building